What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 How EDPO Helps

-EDPO acts as your EU Representative (and/or UK or Swiss representative, where relevant), providing a reliable point of contact for Data Protection Authorities and data subjects.
+EDPO acts as your EU Representative (and/or UK or Swiss representative, where relevant), providing a reliable point of contact for communications from Data Protection Authorities and data subjects.
+We support responsiveness and good governance by helping you keep required documentation accessible through the representative relationship.

-Where an EU Representative is required, the representative must cooperate with supervisory authorities.
+Where an EU Representative is required, the representative must be able to cooperate with supervisory authorities.
+In practice, that means keeping key GDPR documentation available.

 Key Take-Aways